• Skip to primary navigation

 1. For safety, never thaw at room temperature.
 Place the unopened turkey breast on a tray in the refrigerator for 1½ to 2 days or until thawed.

-2. Place the unopened breast in cold tap water for 3 to 5 hours to thaw faster.
-Change water every 30 minutes to keep the turkey cold under 40° for safety.
+2. OPTIONAL: To thaw the unopened breast faster, place it in cold tap water for 3 to 5 hours.
+Change the water every 30 minutes to keep the turkey cold, below 40° for safety.

 3. You can brine if you are sure your turkey has not been injected or previously brined.